tophatsilk/tophat-silk/docs/developerManual/JsonEncoding.md

 As you can see in the template, the datatype is defined ("data Information =") and a generic instance is defined with its encoding and decoding.
 Defining a new datatype is only a matter of a new definition with its instances.

 In the Component.Datastructure.Typedefinitions module there is already {-commented out-} code given with suggestions on how to apply generic encoding.
-To clarify we will copy part of that code here:
+To clarify, we will copy part of that code here:
 ```
 {-
 -- Definition of a suggested new example type for the content of a Task.